Here are the answers to some of the questions about Limmud Festival that people have been asking, and more info on how you can get involved.

 The programme is shaping up to be just as amazing and engaging as ever.
-We have a variety of programming and social spaces to meet different needs and styles of session.
+We have a variety of programming and social spaces to meet different interests and tastes.
 From lectures, panel debates and discussions, to workshops, classes and discos, there will be something for everyone.
-Click here to keep an eye on our programme page for presenter announcements and follow us on Facebook, Twitter and Instagram to keep up to date with the latest news.

 Can I present a session?

 Absolutely!
-It is a core Limmud value that all presenters are participants, and all participants can be presenters.
-We are committed to doing our best to include a session from every presenter who submits.
+It is a core Limmud value that everyone should be a student and everyone can be a teacher.
+We will endeavour to include a session from each presenter who submits.
 However, due to the limitations of the format of this event we may be unable to accommodate every presenter.
-We will endeavour to include everyone who offers to present a session at Limmud Festival.

-Book through our online application form and tick “offer a session”.
-Once your place is booked you will receive a confirmation email with a link to submit your Presenter Information Form (PIF) and your Session Information Form (SIF) through an online portal.
+When you book through our online application form make sure to tick the “offer a session” box.
+Once your place is booked, you will receive a confirmation email with a link to submit your Presenter Information Form (PIF) and your Session Information Form (SIF) through our online portal.

-The deadline to offer to present and then submit your PIF & SIF is Monday 16 November.
-All submissions are this date may not be considered.
+The deadline to offer to present and then submit your PIF & SIF is Thursday 18th November.
+Submissions after this date may not be considered.

 What is a PIF & a SIF?

 The Presenter Information Form (PIF) will give you a chance to let Limmud Festival know who you are!
-Should you present a session, this information will go into the online programme, available for all Limmud participants to see.
+Should you present a session, this information will go into the online programme as your presenter bio, available for all Limmud participants to see.
 It is best to keep the information you provide short, informative, and light-hearted.

 Families at Festival

 Families are a vital part of Festival, and children are the future of Limmud.
-At this year’s virtual event we will work with your children to present a programme especially designed for those aged 7 and younger.
+The Families Programme will cater to children aged 2-5 years old and parent and child activities.